 The Cost vs. Value Report is an annual set of home remodeling estimates that has become an industry classic.
 Since 2002, Remodeling Magazine and its counterpart Remodeling Online, published by Hanley Wood, has created estimates of home remodeling projects against the background of their value.
-Every December, these publications come out with their Cost vs. Value Report for the preceding year, measuring the estimated average cost of remodeling projects across the U.S.
+Every December, these publications come out with the Cost vs. Value Report for the preceding year, measuring the estimated average cost of remodeling projects across the United States.

 Cost vs. Value Report pulls in an extensive amount of data from U.S. markets.
 The report is so remarkable because project costs are difficult to estimate, particularly in relation to value.
 Regional differences add to the complication.
-Remodeling's Cost vs. Value Report uses figures gathered from survey responses from thousands of Realtors (member of the National Association of Realtors) and a publisher of remodeling cost estimating tools, RemodelMAX.
-All is coordinated by The Farnsworth Group.
+Remodeling's Cost vs. Value Report uses figures gathered from survey responses from thousands of Realtors (members of the National Association of Realtors) and a publisher of remodeling cost estimating tools, RemodelMAX.
+This effort is coordinated by The Farnsworth Group.

-- Big Picture-Reliable: The report notes that it can be deceptive to apply national or regional trends to the street- or address-level.
+The Cost vs. Value Report notes that it can be deceptive to apply national or regional trends to the street- or address-level.
 But if your business deals with larger scale data, you can rely on the report's information and that it will be applicable to you.